A Kayaking Trip – San Josef Bay to Port Hardy

 Our campsite beach at Cape Sutil

 As we settled into camp life on the beach, the fog would come and go, trading places with the sun for a period of time.
-A flock of nine common loons with a couple young cruised close by the beach.
+A flock of nine common loons with a couple of young cruised close by the beach.
 It is not often that you find these usually solitary birds in a group like this.
 An osprey was also patrolling the waters and finally bagged a fish just a few feet off the beach right in front us as we were having our dinner.

 Cape Sutil – A short hike across the cape brings you to the northwest side of the cape